eternal-flame-AD/pow-buster/README.md

 We assume you have a relatively modern and powerful platform, specifically:

 - Requires AVX-512 or SHA-NI CPU or simd128 on WASM.
-If you don't have any of these advanced instruction support, sorry, some "solutions" have "changed the way" of "security" (by paying with energy and battery life and making browsing on budget hardware hard), please use the vendor provided solutions.
+If you don't have any of these advanced instruction support, sorry, some "solutions" have "changed the way" of "security" (by paying with energy and battery life and making browsing on budget hardware hard).
+There is a pure Rust scalar fallback that should make the code compile and work regardless.
 - For Anubis target, this assumes the server is 64-bit (i.e. is able to accept a signed 64-bit nonce).
 - AVX-512 build requires Rust 1.89 or later.
 - This is designed for "low", practical-for-a-website difficulty settings, A $1 - P_{geom}(80e7, 1/\text{difficulty})$ chance of failure for any particular challenge, which for 1e8 (takes about 10 seconds on a browser for mCaptcha and an eternity for Anubis) is about 0.03%.
 Go-away solver explores the full solution space and guarantees a solution if one exists.